 If you're a beginner who does not already have a sewing machine, then you should definitely get a sewing machine first.

-Sergers are extremely efficient but they cannot perform basic sewing tasks like the sewing machine can.
-A serger would complement your sewing machine by adding a professional look to your craft but it cannot replace a sewing machine.
+Sergers are extremely efficient, but they cannot perform basic sewing tasks like the sewing machine can.
+It also does not have different stitches or decorative stitches.
+A serger would complement your standard sewing machine by adding a professional look to your craft, but it cannot replace a sewing machine.

 So if you have to choose one or the other, get a basic sewing machine.
 If, on the other hand, you do not have to choose between them, then you can get both of them as both have their advantages.